Black Sabbath (film): "The Telephone"

 Rosy, a French call-girl, returns to her basement apartment at night.
 She receives a series of strange phone calls.
 The caller eventually identifies himself as Frank, her former pimp who has recently escaped from prison.
 Rosy is terrified knowing that it was her testimony that sent Frank to prison.
 Rosy phones her friend and former lover, Mary for solace.
 The women have been estranged, but Rosy is certain that only Mary can help her.
 Mary agrees to come over that night.
 Seconds later, Frank calls again, promising that no matter what Rosy does he will have his revenge.
 Rosy doesn't realize that Mary is impersonating Frank on the telephone.
 Mary arrives at Rosy's apartment and attempts to calm Rosy's nerves.
 Mary provides Rosy with a large knife for protection before she goes to sleep.

 As Rosy sleeps, Mary writes a confession explaining that she made the calls to force a reunion, knowing that Rosy would call on her for help.
-While she is writing, an intruder enters the apartment.
-The intruder is Frank, who strangles Mary.
+While she is writing Frank quietly enters the apartment and strangles Mary, believing her to be Rosy.
 The sound of their struggle awakens Rosy, and Frank realizes he murdered the wrong woman.
 Frank approaches Rosy's bed, but she seizes her knife and stabs Frank.
 Rosy drops the knife and breaks down in hysteria.